Last updated: May 4, 2026

 - Major rule: The extra senior exemptions are local-option benefits, not automatic statewide benefits.

 - Realistic obstacle: Many seniors call the wrong office.
-The property appraiser handles exemptions, the tax collector handles bills and deferrals, and the Value Adjustment Board handles appeals.
+The property appraiser handles exemptions.
+The tax collector handles bills and deferrals.
+The Value Adjustment Board handles appeals.

-- Best next step: Use the Florida property tax forms page and your county contacts page together so you file the right form with the right office.
+- Best next step: Use the state forms page and your county office together so you file the right form with the right office.

 Who qualifies

-Basic homestead rule: You generally must own the home and make it your permanent residence as of January 1, then file with the county property appraiser using Florida’s homestead guidance.
+Basic homestead rule: You generally must own the home and make it your permanent residence as of January 1.
+You file with the county property appraiser.

 Long-term senior rule: The stronger long-term resident exemption adds more tests.
-The owner must meet the low-income senior rules, be 65 or older, have lived there for at least 25 years, and the property must have had a just value under $250,000 in the first year of eligibility.
+The owner must meet the low-income senior rules, be 65 or older, have lived there for at least 25 years, and the property must have had a just value under $250,000 in the first year the owner applied and was eligible.

-Residency and paperwork rule: County offices usually want proof that Florida is really your home, such as a Florida driver license or ID, Social Security numbers, and sometimes trust papers if the home is in a trust, as explained in the state homestead guide.
-Some county sites also note that people in temporary visa status cannot establish permanent residence for homestead purposes, while lawful permanent residents may qualify with a green card, as shown by Hillsborough County’s guidance.
+Residency and paperwork rule: County offices usually want proof that Florida is really your home.
+This may include a Florida driver license or ID, Social Security numbers, and trust papers if the home is in a trust.
+Some county sites also note that people in temporary visa status cannot establish permanent residence for homestead purposes, while lawful permanent residents may qualify with a green card, as shown in Hillsborough guidance.

 Who handles what